 Is this going to be the last season?

 Speaking to Entertainment Weekly, the show’s creators suggested that they’re aiming to have the show done in “four to five” seasons.
 “Everything changes as we move forward so we’ll see,” said Ross Duffer.
 Matt Duffer added: “I want it to have a really finite ending.
 I don’t want it to be one of those shows that runs out of gas and they lose it because they’re losing interest.
 You wanna end when you’re on top.”
-Of the new season, Ross said: “Hopefully you’ll come to the end of season two and feel fully satisfied and want more but you’ll feel like it has come to a conclusion.
-But also we’ve laid the ground work for further seasons.”
+Of the new season, Ross said: “Hopefully you’ll come to the end of season two and feel fully satisfied and want more but you’ll feel like it has come to a conclusion.”

 Is Barb alive?